decacis/godot_oculus_platform/docs/functions/achievements.md

 Adds `count` to the achievement with the given name.
 The achievement must be of type COUNT.

 **Returs:** A `GDOculusPlatformPromise` that will contain `Dictionary` with information about the achievement's state if fulfilled.
-The promise will error if the user is not entitled or if the check fails.
+The promise will error if the request couldn't be completed.

 Example response:
 ``` json linenums="1"